sejong-rcv/TAME/README.md

 ### 1. Prepare the data

-Before running training and evaluation, make sure that all datasets (MSR-VTT, MSVD, DiDeMo, LSMDC, ActivityNet) have been properly downloaded and prepared.
+<sub>Before running training and evaluation, make sure that all datasets (MSR-VTT, MSVD, DiDeMo, LSMDC, ActivityNet) have been properly downloaded and prepared.</sub>
 ---

 ### 2. Download the pretrained CLIP checkpoint